Ways to Improve Your Communication Skills at Work

 Get Your Boss to Agree

-We all expect our boss to agree with us when we present a request, but too often he or she says "no." The problem may not be in what you asked for.
+We all expect our boss to agree with us when we present a request, but too often they say "no." The problem may not be in what you asked for.
 Instead, it may be in how you asked for it.
-Here are the things you need to remember if you want to get your boss to agree.

 Give Positive Feedback